SilkRose/Pony/stories/metal-magic/metal-magic.md

 "Now that we've seen how these metals interact, we can see how we use those principals to sort the metal."

+The conveyor turned the corner and rose upward like before, but this time not very far.
+At the peak of the belt it just ended and the metal bits fell downward.

+As it was currently all the metal just landed on another conveyor at the same level as the previous one before it started going upward.

+Iron lit up her horn casting a spell.
+A flat magical aura filled the space halfway between the two disjointed conveyor belts.
+As her spell activated the ferrous metal became trapped in her magic and slowly moved towards another conveyor belt that aligned with her magic.

+Sunrise asked, "Iron is casting a magnetic spell to catch all the metal attracted to magnets to send them down a different conveyor belt than the non-ferrous metal."

+Iron spoke up, "All the ferrous metal I'm catching will go down this conveyor and be packed into boxes, well see this in a bit.
+For now we are going to follow the lower belt to see the next sorting step."

+She let her spell drop before another color of magic took its place.
+A dark gray mare appeared from the other side of the belt.
+She had a two tone red and blue mane with a magnet as her cutie mark.

+Iron introduced her.
+"This is Magnet Mane, she catches the metal with the spell I just showed you."

+Magnet waived to the ponies and they waived back.

+The group continued on and followed the lower belt.
+The higher one turned away as the lower one raised in the air like the one before it.

+Iron brought them to a very similar looking setup, the belt rose above two more belts and the metal dropped down.
+This time however the magic aura was already active.

+A strikingly similar pony stood on the other side of the belt as the last one.
+This time a gray stallion with a red and blue mane, and a magnet with a dotted line around it as his cutie mark.

+He introduced himself.
+"Hello everypony, my name is Field Magic.
+I take it you already met my sister Magnet Mane?"

+The group nodded.